defval/inject/README.md

 go get -u github.com/defval/inject/v2
 ```

-## Getting Started

 ## Tutorial

-Let's learn to use `inject` by example.
-We will code a simple
+Let's learn to use Inject by example.
+We will code a simple application
-application that processes HTTP requests.
+that processes HTTP requests.

+The full tutorial code is available [here](./_tutorial/main.go)

 ### Providing

-To start, we will need to create two fundamental types: server and
+To start, we will need to create two fundamental types: `http.Server`
-router.
-We will create a simple constructors that initialize this.
+and `http.ServeMux`.
+Let's create a simple constructors that initialize

-Our constructors:
+it:

 ```go
 // NewServer creates a http server with provided mux as handler.